 A spectacular 110km long road brings you from Bogotá to Villavicencio, the capital of the Meta Department.
 Villavicencio is a reasonable big city and because of its low altitude (500m) very warm.
 The surroundings of the city are used mainly for cattle breeding by the local farmers.
 Close to Villavicencio one can visit some nature or theme parks like ‘Las Malokas’ or ‘Los Occaros’ but to get a good feeling of what the typical Los Llanos can offer you have to stay at a typical farm or you will need to go deeper into the area.
 North of Villavicencio the road brings you to Villanueva and Yopal (Casanare Department).
 To the east the road brings you to Puerto Lopez, a small town close to the Rio Meta banks, and further over a road in bad condition you arrive in Puerto Gaitan, a perfect base point for boat trips on the Meta River.
 The road south from Villavicencio passes Granada and ends at San Jose de Guaviare (Guaviare Department) from where you can visit other interesting destinations.
 Some of these destinations are mentioned later on in this section.

 On the border of Colombia with Venezuela in the Vichada department one can find the National Park Tuparro.
-This park consists of mainly flatland with savannah and a lot of canyons and rivers of which the Orinoco River, the Tomo River and the Tuparro River are the borders of the park.
+This park consists of mainly flatland with savanna and a lot of canyons and rivers of which the Orinoco River, the Tomo River and the Tuparro River are the borders of the park.
 Besides a lot of wildlife and nature some of the highlights are ‘Pozo Azul’ (a natural swimming pool with blue water), ‘Cerro Thomas’ (huge rock you can climb for views over the surroundings), ‘Raudal Maipures’ (water rapid with various rocks), Caño Lapa’ (beautiful canyon with a waterfall), ‘El Balancin’ (famous rock in Maipures water rapids) and ‘Cerro Peinillas’ (other huge rock on the border of the park).
-The park can be reached easiest from Puerto Careño by boat over the Orinoco River.
-This is only possible during the dry season when the Orinoco River is not too big.
-Or you can go over land to Puerto Ayachucho in Venezuela and from there by boat to the park.
-To get to Puerto Careño one can fly from Bogota or Villavicencio.
-There is also a road connecting Puerto Careño with Puerto Gaitan.
+The park can be reached from Puerto Inirida by boat over the Orinoco River or from Puerto Carreño and Or you can go over land to Puerto Ayachucho in Venezuela and from there by boat to the park.
+To get to Puerto Carreño one can fly from Bogota or Villavicencio.
+There is also a road connecting Puerto Carreño with Puerto Gaitan.
 A very nice and adventures trip over a road in very bad conditions.
 It’s also possible to go by boat over the Meta River.
 This trip takes about 2 to 3 days and on the way you could make stops in Orocue, Santa Rosalia and Primavera which all have surroundings good for spotting wildlife.
 Both Tuparro National park and the rivers in the surroundings are considered one of the best places for fishing.

 Caño Cristales is sometimes referred to as ‘The Most Beautiful River in Colombia’, or ‘The River That escaped From Paradise’.
 True or not, this river with 5 different colors (red, green, blue, yellow, black and combinations of these colors), gives you a good reason to check it out for yourself.

 South of the Meta department you find the department of Guaviare.
 The capital of the department, San José de Guaviare, can be reached easily by road from Villavicencio passing through Granada and Puerto Lleras or instead you could fly from Bogota.
-San José is the perfect starting point for exploring the surroundings.
-Close to San José you could visit, ‘Ciudad Perdida’ and ‘Ciudad de Piedra’, both flatlands with very interesting stone formations and caves.
+In San José de Guaviare you can stay at the Posadas Ecoturisticas at the Laguna Negra which the perfect starting point for exploring the surroundings.
+The direct surroundings of the Posadas is an excellent place for spotting fauna (many birds but also monkeys, caiman and even anteaters can be spot).
+A bit further you could visit, ‘Ciudad Perdida’ and ‘Ciudad de Piedra’, both flatlands with very interesting stone formations and caves.
 In ‘Ciudad de Piedra' you will also see the famous ‘Puerto Orion’, a huge rock with a hole in the middle.
 Other destinations of interest are ‘Pozos Naturales’ (natural swimming pools), ‘Cascada de las Delicias’ (a waterfall of 30 m from which you can do canopying) and the ‘Laguna Negra’ (a beautiful lake in the Playa Guio Natural reserve).
 All these places of interest are called together ‘La Lindosa’ named after the ‘reserva natural la Lindosa’.
 It’s also possible to make trips over the Guayabero River which during dry season has beautiful river beaches.
 The department of Guaviare also houses the famous park of Chiribiquete.
 A spectacular park deep into the jungle with a lot of tepuys and wildlife.
-Reaching this park is very difficult because of the remoteness and safety situation (guerilla activities).
-Another spectacular destination are the water rapids of Tomachipan but due to guerilla activity it’s not safe to go at the moment.
+Reaching this park is very difficult because of the remoteness and safety situation (guerrilla activities).
+Another spectacular destination are the water rapids of Tomachipan but due to guerrilla activity it’s not safe to go at the moment.